speaking-portal-project-team-a/The-Speaking-Portal-Project/README.md

 distinguish one word from another.
 In order to make this process as accurate as possible, the phoneme factory also receives the user text file and language selection.

-Once the phoneme file is created, it is sent off to a secondary process called the phoneme processor.
+Once the phoneme file is created, it is sent to the secondary process called the phoneme processor.
 This processor maps phonemes from the phoneme file to a specific timestamp, and associates that timestamp with an asset file containing the phoneme, an avatar pose, and state of blinking.
 There is a 1:1 mapping between phonemes and mouth assets.
 These assets are then compiled and rendered into a video file using ffmpeg.
 The video file is then returned to the front end, and is available for the user to download onto their local machine.